 What To Buy: Japanese Sweets, Tea, Comics, Antiques, Furoshiki, Souvenirs, Apparels, Shoes, Bags

-Suggested Read: Here’s Why You Must Celebrate Valentine’s Day In Japan In 2019!
+Suggested Read: Here’s Why You Must Celebrate Valentine’s Day In Japan!

 3. Kobo-San Flea Market

 Taking place on the 21st of every month on the ground of Toji Temple, Kobo-San Flea Market is one of the popular shopping places in Kyoto.
 With no dearth of stalls selling traditional Japanese products and antiques, Kobo-San or Toji Market envelops numerous hidden treasures that are worthy of spending some Yen on.
 The friendly stall owners, blend of modern and traditional products, and the beautiful handicrafts leave visitors in awe.